NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Political Scion.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Diplomacy skill and Legal Lore.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to Interact with members of Absalom's political establishment.
-You gain the [[Feats/Hobnobber|Hobnobber]] skill feat.
+You gain the [[Hobnobber|Hobnobber]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*